 5 Steps to Integrate a Payment Gateway

-There is a diagram, describing five crucial stages to guarantee a seamless and easy implementation of integrating a payment gateway architecture, which is a crucial step in enabling secure transactions.
-The full material you can read in “How To Integrate A Payment Gateway Into A Website.”
+There is a diagram depicting five crucial stages to guarantee a seamless and easy implementation of integrating a payment gateway architecture, which is a crucial step in enabling secure transactions.
+The full material you can read is in “How To Integrate A Payment Gateway Into A Website.”

 1. Choose the Right Gateway: Take into account the transaction volume, location, and business type.